Captian-obvious/PyOS_Source_old/README.md

 This has taken a very long time to implement but here is the first look at PyOS, a linux-like desktop evironment written entirely (besides a few mandatory .so files) in python.
 <h2>How it functions</h2>
 This is a linux-like desktop evironment based on Linux-Mint Operating system.
 It is designed to be ran with only an underlying kernel, window manager and filesystem.
-Everything else needed has been either implemented in python, or in c++ for things like the network system.
+Everything else needed has been either implemented in python, or in low level c++ for things like the drivers it needs (the mandatory .so files);

 <h3>How to use it</h3>
 <ul>